No booking fees on the app

 London Kings Cross to Cambridge train travel guide

-The train journey from London Kings Cross to Cambridge combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from London Kings Cross, you can get to Cambridge in just 49m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from London Kings Cross to Cambridge is efficient and offers a scenic and comfortable experience.
+With frequent departures from London Kings Cross, you can reach Cambridge in just 49m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking